Open Positions

 ARC Analyst

-An ARC analyst ensures the continuing success of student organizations by providing support and direction to those navigating student organization policies.
-Responsibilities of an ARC analyst include updating existing student organization constitutions, participating in the Student Organization Annual Review, and providing guidance and outreach to student organizations.
-Potential applicants must be able to attend biweekly ARC meetings in the Fall semester and weekly ARC meetings in the Spring semester on Wednesdays from 8:00-10:00 PM.
-(ARC Analyst applicants are welcome to apply now, and selection will be as soon as the semester begins in the fall)
+An ARC Analyst plays a key role in fostering the success of student organizations by offering support and guidance on navigating student organization policies.
+In this role, you’ll have the opportunity to update student organization constitutions, engage in the Student Organization Annual Review, and actively provide outreach and advice to enhance student groups.
+Candidates need to be available to attend biweekly ARC meetings during the Fall semester and weekly ARC meetings on Wednesdays from 8:00-10:00 PM during the Spring semester.”

 Rush Rhees Library Behind Quad